plotly/plotly.py/doc/python/hover-text-and-formatting.md

             # Text supports just one customized field per trace
             # and is implemented here with text=df['continent'],
             # Custom data supports multiple fields through numeric indices in the hovertemplate
-            # If I were not looking for an opportunity to demonstrate the text parameter,
+            # In we weren't using the text parameter in our example,
-            # I would likely just add continent as a third customdata field.
+            # we could instead add continent as a third customdata field.
             customdata=df[['country','pop']],
             hovertemplate=
                 "<b>%{customdata[0]}</b><br>" +